 Why Are Frays a Problem?

 Fraying threads can clump together to twist and pull at the fabric, distorting grain, and even wrap around yardages, bunching them into knots.
 The loose strings and knots must be removed before fabrics are placed into the dryer.
-Leave the threads in place and I guarantee that you'll see oodles of accordion pleats when fabrics are dry and that the folds won't be easy to remove when you press the fabrics before use.
+Leave the threads in place and you'll see oodles of accordion pleats when fabrics are dry and that the folds won't be easy to remove when you press the fabrics before use.

 Make One Little Snip to Reduce the Frays